Jeremy McKinnon

 Jeremy Wade McKinnon (born December 17, 1985) is an American singer and record producer.
 He is a founding member and lead vocalist of the rock band A Day to Remember.
-He has produced full-length albums for The Ghost Inside, Neck Deep, and Wage War.
+He has produced albums for The Ghost Inside, Neck Deep, and Wage War.

 Biography

-Jeremy McKinnon was raised in Ocala, Florida and grew up with two sisters.
-His parents are originally from Brooklyn, New York and he is of Irish and Italian descent.
+Jeremy McKinnon was raised in Ocala, Florida, and grew up with two sisters.
+His parents are originally from Brooklyn, and he is of Irish and Italian descent.
 McKinnon first got a job at Boston Market and later went on to do construction work.
 McKinnon's interest in music came as a result of hanging out with a friend's band.
 McKinnon was inspired to write and play heavy music by a local band, Seventh Star.
-McKinnon often got into trouble during high school in Ocala, Florida and as a result he would write music.
+McKinnon often got into trouble during high school in and as a result he would write music.
 McKinnon's first band was the ska band All for Nothing, before joining guitarist Tom Denney and drummer Bobby Scruggs to form A Day to Remember.

-McKinnon and A Day to Remember bassist Joshua Woodard have formed their own record label, Running Man; in partnership with Epitaph.
+McKinnon and A Day to Remember bassist Joshua Woodard have formed their own record label, Running Man, in partnership with Epitaph.

 On December 25, 2016, McKinnon married his long-time girlfriend, Stephanie Morrison.
 On December 5, 2017, McKinnon and his wife announced the arrival of their first child, a daughter.